 Q: When you first started off, what were you nervous about?
 Was there anything you were worried about?

-A: I was nervous because at first I thought I had to create huge/grand outings.
-I soon realized just spending time together is grand in itself.
-My Little and I really enjoy running errands together or just small activities at home.
+A: I was nervous because at first, I thought I had to create huge/grand outings.
+I soon realized that just spending time together is grand in itself.
+My Little and I really enjoy running errands together or just doing small activities at home.

 Q: What was it like the first time you met your Little?
 How have you and your Little gotten to know each other?
 What do you like to do together?